emirks/emirks/README.md

 - **Philosophy & Personal Growth**: Deep discussions on life and purpose.
 - **Habit Formation**: Building systems for productivity.
 - **AI in Recruitment**: Creating smarter candidate evaluation systems.
+- **Dumb Phone**: I’m working on a minimalist, 'dumb phone' setup for my iPhone to minimize distractions.

 ---